enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 Create the second origin (in Singapire).
 ![CloudFront](../images/02-cf-02.png)

-Choose your S3 bucket name in Singapore in `Orgin Domain Name`, `Origin ID`, and `Origin Access Identity`.
+Type your `Orgin Domain Name` with `<your Singapiore S3 bucket name>.s3-ap-southeast-1.amazonaws.com` and select the options like the following.
 ![CloudFront](../images/02-cf-03.png)

 Next, create an origin group.